 - Garlic – grated with a microplane

-- Anchovies – not in the original but a must for what we expect a Caesar to taste like
+- Anchovies – not in the original but a must for what we expect the recipe to taste like

 And a secret ingredient – water!
-Once you’ve made the emulsion and adjusted the flavors, drip in water a little at time until your dressing is creamy and smooth.
+Once you’ve made the emulsion and adjusted the flavors, drip in water a little at time until it is creamy and smooth.
 It makes all the difference!

 To make Caesar dressing whisk together an egg yolk with lemon juice, mustard, and salt.
 Slowly pour in the olive oil while whisking to create an emulsion.
 Add Worcestershire sauce, garlic, anchovies, and more salt to taste.